August 26, 2022

 If necessary, include a clear call to action button.
 Your users must immediately understand what they need to do.

 Use personalized recommendations.
-Personalized messaging has a great impact on customers because it catches their attention more successfully than regular pushes.
-Use the personal data of your customers to form appropriate content.
+Personalized messaging has a great impact on customer engagement because it catches people’s attention more successfully than regular pushes.
+Use the personal data of your clients to form appropriate content.
 The data may be as follows:

-For instance, the Tasty app sent a user a recommendation relying on the search history.
+For instance, Tasty sent a user a recommendation relying on the search and in-app usage history.
 Previously, the user was interested in recipes for chicken dishes.

 Or the YouTube Music app announced to its subscriber a new music release.
 The recommendation was based on user behavior.